Free standard delivery on all orders over $55

 Enemy forces are invading your air space.

-Battle helmet buffeting, pocket turbulence, and wind-noise head-on with these two low-profile wind deflectors: airLift edging and trim.
+Battle helmet buffeting, pocket turbulence, and wind noise head-on with these two low-profile wind deflectors: airLift edging and trim.
 Extra tall windscreens offer little benefit and come with drawbacks.
 Specifically, by pushing more air, taller shields also increase the change in pressure between the air stream and the pocket.
-These changes in the motorcycle air pocket pressure are what makes the pocket noisy and turbulent.
-And it just so happens that there is a new type of motorcycle windshield deflector that solves these issues.
+These changes in the motorcycle air pocket pressure are what cause the pocket to be noisy and turbulent.
+And it just so happens that there is a new type of motorcycle windshield deflector that solves these issues, and it’s Made in the USA

 weapons